 Keep in mind that Utah’s main child support enforcement division, the Office of Recovery Services, actively works with other states (and is required by both federal and state law to do so) to collect child support; which will affect any property or assets outside Utah.

-How Do I Remove A Child Support Lien?
+How Would a Parent Remove A Child Support Lien?

 The easiest answer is also the most unrealistic for many: to pay off the debt you’ve accrued.
 But chances are, there’s very real concerns you’re facing which prohibit you from doing so.